 Eggnog Cupcakes with Eggnog Buttercream

-These Eggnog Cupcakes are super moist, fluffy and full of delicious eggnog flavour!
-With the soft eggnog cupcakes and the rum spiked eggnog frosting, these cupcakes are the perfect treats to serve at a holiday party!
+These Eggnog Cupcakes are super moist, flavourful and festive!
+With my new and improved fluffy and moist eggnog cupcakes and the silky eggnog buttercream frosting, these sweet treats are the perfect addition to your holiday party!

 Ingredients